johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4200-Sliver-C2/4210-Sliver.md

 ```

 ## Implants
+Implants are basically a way of communicating.
+There are two types of implants: beacons (operate in intervals), and sessions (more immediate back and forth)
 ## Shellcode
 Shellcode can be used to execute code and bypass AV's.
 Shellcode is usually executed by a droper.